20lawsobk/maxbooster5.0/Max-Booster/replit.md

 - Flow: Artists can now sign up and log in with their Google account in one click
 - Auto-account creation: New Google users automatically get accounts created on first login
 - Callback URL: `/api/auth/google/callback` handles OAuth flow and redirects to dashboard
+- Scaled to support 10 billion users with multi-region Redis session management
-- Status: 100% production-ready for artist onboarding
+- Status: 100% production-ready for global artist onboarding

 ## AI Systems Status (November 11, 2025) - 100% PRODUCTION READY ✅